 - Allow breaks in the conversation.
 Silence or a pause in the conversation does not necessarily mean you have to jump in and speak right away.
 Sometimes, you’re better off allowing silence while you process what you’ve just heard.

-One of the great paradoxes is that, to be known as a great conversationalist, stop talking.
+One of the great paradoxes is that to be known as a great conversationalist, stop talking.
 When you do speak, ask open-ended questions and let the other person finish their thoughts.

 No one ever learned much from talking, but there’s a wealth of information waiting for the patient listener.
+Learn about the five levels of listening in this blog post.